BigNerdGaming’s Top 10 Indie Games of the 2020s

 Then, along came Rematch to absolutely shock and awe me.
 With its sci-fi/Rocket League esque setting, Rematch certainly doesn’t seem like it’s going to be an authentic and grounded experience, but it really is.
 With obviously some difference, this still feels like playing the actual sport (indoor soccer specifically) more than anything else I have ever played.
 It really nails the physics, the aiming, the movement, and pretty much everything else.
 Working with bad teammates can be a pain (much like real life), but working with teammates who are truly aligned with you and the various strategies of the sport is a thrill that is tough to match.
 In the past ten years, there have only been three multiplayer games that I’ve stuck with for more than a few weeks.
 Rematch has already surpassed two of them with the amount of time I’ve put in.
 The last multiplayer game I stayed with for over a year was Overwatch, and at this point, I’m thinking Rematch has a real chance of surpassing that for me.
 That is absolutely incredible.
 I love this game, and I’m excited for how it continues to grow and evolve over the next year.

 Hades just has it all.
-In my view, it remains the best roguelike or roguelite ever made, and the only game that might surpass it soon is Hades 2.
+In my view, it remains the best roguelike or roguelite ever made, and the only game that might surpass it soon is Hades 2 (update: Hades 2 did, in fact, surpass it).

 It nails the combat, the progression systems, and the run variety with all of its different weapons.
 It is extremely polished all around.